 Who is it suitable for?

 If you have not been following one of our training plans but are keen to target some circuit races, this plan could still be suitable for you.
 You will however need to have trained consistently through the winter and built a solid strength and endurance base.
 Don’t be tempted to leap into these relatively high intensity workouts as a get fit short cut.
 If you haven’t put the base work in over the winter, you will be risking potential injury and slipping into a state of overtraining.
-You should look to invest time in a structured plan to build the required base, such as our foundation plan, postpone trying to develop race fitness and maybe adopt a more structured approach next winter.
+You should look to invest time in a structured plan to build the required base, such as our Off-season base builder plan, postpone trying to develop race fitness and maybe adopt a more structured approach next winter.

 What will it give me?